Schwungus/nutpunch/README.md

 target_link_libraries(MyGame PRIVATE nutpunch)
 ```

-For other build system (or lack thereof), you only need to copy [`nutpunch.h`](include/nutpunch.h) into your include path.
+For other build systems (or lack thereof), you only need to copy [`nutpunch.h`](include/nutpunch.h) into your include path.
 Make sure to link against `ws2_32` on Windows though, or else you'll end up with scary linker errors related to Winsock.

 Once [`nutpunch.h`](include/nutpunch.h) is in your include-path, using it is straightforward: